naveendwgn/CoinBase/README.md

-# CoinBase
+# CoinVine

-CoinBase is a web application that allows you to track your favorite cryptocurrencies in real-time.
-With CoinBase, you can easily monitor price changes for over 100s of cryptocurrencies.
+CoinVine is a web application that allows you to track your favorite cryptocurrencies in real-time.
+With CoinVine, you can easily monitor prices of over 100s of cryptocurrencies.

 # Features